On the geometric quantization of $\theta$-almost twisted Poisson manifold: -almost twisted Poisson cohomology

 \begin{proof} Let $s_1 \otimes \varrho_1,s_2 \otimes \varrho_2\in \Gamma(K \otimes \mathcal{D})$.
 According to \eqref{na3}, \eqref{nb1}, and \eqref{Eq6}, we get

 where equality (\ref{GQeq1}) comes from the density version of Stokes' Theorem, see\cite{R27}. \end{proof}

 The Hilbert space $\mathcal{H}$ is the completion of $\mathcal{H}_0$.
-To obtain Hermitian operators representing quantum observables, the anti-Hermitian operators $\hat{f}$ are multiplied by the imaginary unit $i$.
-This transformation modifies the prequantization condition \eqref{g4} by the same constant factor.
+To obtain Hermitian operators representing quantum observables, we multiply the anti-Hermitian operators $\hat{f}$ by the imaginary unit $i$.
+This transformation scales the prequantization condition \eqref{g4} by the same constant factor.

 \paragraph{Non-Compact case} If $M$ is not compact, a more involved procedure is required to define a finite scalar product.
 We consider the real Lie subalgebra $\mathcal{P}_0$ of $(\Omega^1(M),[ , ]_{\varphi,\theta})$ whose complexification is $\mathcal{P}\cap\bar{\mathcal{P}}$.
 We have that $\Lambda(\alpha,\beta)=0$ for all $\alpha,\beta\in\mathcal{P}_0$.
 We will assume that the distribution $\Lambda^{\#}(\mathcal{P}_0)$ defines a regular foliation $\mathcal{F}$ on $M$ with a Hausdorff leaf space $N=M/\mathcal{F}$.
 Under these conditions, the Hamiltonian vector field $\Lambda^{\#}(df)$ of any observable $f\in\mathcal{Q}(\mathcal{P})$ is projectable with respect to $\Lambda^{\#}(\mathcal{P}_0)$ onto $N$ (we have, $[\Lambda^{\#}(df),\Lambda^{\#}(\alpha)]=\Lambda^{\#}([df,\alpha]_{\varphi,\theta})\in\mathcal{P}_0,\forall \alpha\in\mathcal{P}_0)$.
 This allows us to restrict our attention to a specific type of half-densities on $M$.
 Specifically, we consider those that are pullbacks $\varpi^*\varrho_N$ of half-densities $\varrho_N$ on the leaf space $N$ via the canonical projection $\varpi: M\longrightarrow N$.
 For such sections, the action of the quantum operator simplifies to: